-To give strength to this objective, the Auditing Standards also clearly indicate that at least one per cent of the programme's budget should be dedicated to conducting social audits so that adequate resources are deployed for the purpose.
+To give strength to this objective, the Auditing Standards also clearly indicate that at least 1 per cent of the programme's budget should be dedicated to conducting social audits so that adequate resources are deployed for the purpose.
 However, as per the Detailed Demand for Grants 2018-19 of the Ministry of Rural Development, it is seen that Rs 400 crore has been allocated to 'Social Audit and Grievance Redressal Systems'.
-This falls far short of the Rs 550 crore that should have been allocated for Social Audits alone (one per cent of Rs 55,000 crore of MGNREGA's Budget of FY 2018-19).
+This falls far short of the Rs 550 crore that should have been allocated for Social Audits alone (1 per cent of Rs 55,000 crore of MGNREGA's Budget of FY 2018-19).
 Moreover, the Budget does not indicate a break down of the funds allocated for social audit to different States and across various components (i.e. Training, Human Resource Deployment, Administrative expenses etc).
 The other three legislations for whom Social Audits are mandated i.e. the NFSA, PWD and BOCW Act do not even have dedicated budget lines for fund allocations for the purpose of social audits.

-&lt;sup>1 Section 17, MGNREG Act
+1 Section 17, MGNREG Act

-&lt;sup>2 Section 28, National Food Security Act
+2 Section 28, National Food Security Act

-&lt;sup>3 Section 47.
+3 Section 47.
 The Rights of Persons with Disabilities Act

-&lt;sup>4 Section 8.1 NSAP Guidelines
+4 Section 8.1 NSAP Guidelines

-&lt;sup>5 Section 9.6, PMAY Guidelines
+5 Section 9.6, PMAY Guidelines

-&lt;sup>6 Section 4.9.
+6 Section 4.9.
 SBM Guidelines

-&lt;sup>7 'Auditing Standards on Social Audit' developed by an MoRD and C&AG Joint Task Force based on the principles of Public Sector Auditing (ISSAI 100) and Operational Guidelines for coordination and cooperation between SAIs and internal auditors in the public sector (ISSAI 9150) as issued by INTOSAI
+7 'Auditing Standards on Social Audit' developed by an MoRD and C&AG Joint Task Force based on the principles of Public Sector Auditing (ISSAI 100) and Operational Guidelines for coordination and cooperation between SAIs and internal auditors in the public sector (ISSAI 9150) as issued by INTOSAI

-&lt;sup>8 WP Civil No. 318 of 2006
+8 WP Civil No. 318 of 2006

-&lt;sup>9 W.P.
+9 W.P.
 (Crl.)
 No. 102 of 2007